-PUR, or polyurethane reactive glues are a fascinating type of highly water resistant edgebanding glue options that have been popular in Europe for many years and have recently started to become more popular in Canada as a more common water resistant edgebanding option for cabinet building.
-PUR glue is highly durable and has high levels of water resistance compared to standard EVA glue that most cabinet shops use.
-Cabinets edgebanded with PUR glue offer many different benefits for customers looking for cabinets to put in specific environments such as schools, hospitals or many other commercial areas.
-Also, because of the high moisture environment of most washrooms, PUR edgebanded cabinets would be a superior option to use in vanity or ensuites or any high humidity environment where water resistant is required for the durability of the cabinets
+PUR is an edgebanding glue option that has been in Europe for many years.
+In recent years it has started to become more popular in Canada as a standard water-resistant edgebanding option for cabinet building.
+PUR glue is highly durable and has high levels of water-resistance compared to regular EVA glue that most cabinet shops use.
+Cabinets edge banded with PUR glue offers many different benefits for customers looking for cabinets to put in specific environments such as schools, hospitals, or any other commercial areas.
+These types of spaces tend to have high moisture environments.
+Therefore PUR edge banded cabinets would be a superior option to ensure long term durability for the durability of the cabinets.

 In the picture above it shows the difference in temperature and water resistance that PUR glue & EVA glue have.

-While PUR has been a popular option through the years for laminate panel manufacturers as a superior option for laying up HPL, or high pressure laminate onto particle panels, it has also become very popular in the European edgebanding market as an option to edgeband panels with a glue that is highly water resistant and extremely durable.
-The other massive benefit with using PUR edgebanding glue is that it leaves a practically invisible glue line.
-In fact if compared to the edgebanding joint of a laser edgebanded door, considered for many years the gold standard for zero joint edgebanding, it is almost impossible to see the difference.
-Laser activated edgebanding is not water resistant in any sense and not as durable as a panel edgebanded with PUR.
+PUR has been a popular option through the years for laminate panel manufacturers as a superior option for laying up HPL, or high-pressure laminate onto particle panels.
+It has also become trendy in the European edgebanding market as an option to edge band panels with a glue that is highly water-resistant and extremely durable.
+The other massive benefit of using PUR edgebanding glue is that it leaves an invisible glue line.
+Compared to the edgebanding joint of a laser edge banded door, considered for many years the gold standard for zero joint edgebandings, it is almost impossible to see the difference.
+Laser activated edgebanding is not water-resistant in any sense and not as durable as a panel edge banded with PUR.